The Shafarevich conjecture for hypersurfaces in abelian varieties: Hodge--Deligne systems and integral points

 \end{itemize}

-Let $\mathcal{H} = \Gmon / (Q^0 \cap \Gmon)$ be the flag variety parametrizing filtrations on $\Gzero$ that are conjugate to $F_0$ under the conjugation of $\Gmon$.
+Let $\mathcal{H} = \Gmon / (Q_0 \cap \Gmon)$ be the flag variety parametrizing filtrations on $\Gzerod$ that are conjugate to $F_0$ under the conjugation of $\Gmon$.
 Then the filtrations $F$ such that $(V, \phi, F)$ is of semisimplicity type $(V_0, \phi_0, F_0, \mathfrak{f}_0)$ are of codimension at least $e$ in $\mathcal{H}$. \end{lem}

-\begin{proof} Let $P$ be the parabolic of $\Gzero$, and $M$ the Levi quotient, associated to a hypothetical semisimplification filtration $\mathfrak{f}$.
-There are only finitely many possibilities for the parabolic group $P$, up to $\Gzero$-conjugacy, so we may as well as fix a single $P$.
+\begin{proof} Let $P$ be the parabolic of $\Gzerod$, and $M$ an associated Levi subgroup, associated to a hypothetical semisimplification filtration $\mathfrak{f}$.
+There are only finitely many possibilities for the parabolic group $P$, up to $\Gzerod$-conjugacy, so we may as well as fix a single $P$.

-The dimension in question can be calculated after base change to an extension of $K$, so we can assume that $\Gzero = \Gsimp^d$.
+The dimension in question can be calculated after base change to an extension of $K$, so we can assume that $\Gzerod = \Gsimp^d$.
 As in the proof of Lemma \ref{codim_second_estimate}, we'll call the $d$ factors $\Gsimp_1, \ldots, \Gsimp_d$.
 The whole setup factors over these $d$ factors, so we can write $P$ as the direct sum of parabolics $P_i \subseteq \Gsimp_i$, and so forth.
 Again, $\sigma \in \Aut_{E_0} E$ gives a permutation of the index set $\{1, \ldots, d\}$, which we also call $\sigma$.
 Semilinearity over $\sigma$ means that the map $\phi$ permutes the $d$ factors according to the permutation $\sigma$.

 The strategy is as follows.
-We want to apply a result like Lemma \ref{codim_first_estimate}, but we don't have full monodromy group $\Gzero$.
+We want to apply a result like Lemma \ref{codim_first_estimate}, but we don't have full monodromy group $\Gzerod$.
 Instead, we know the group $\Gmon$ is $c$-balanced; we'll project onto $c$ of the $d$ factors, so that $\Gmon$ projects onto the full group $(\Gsimp / Z(\Gsimp))^c$.
-We need the projection of $F_0$ to the $c$ factors to be at least balanced, and we can apply Lemmas \ref{codim_first_estimate} and \ref{codim_second_estimate} to the group $\Gsimp^c$ to finish.
+We need the projection of $F_0$ to the $c$ factors to be semibalanced, and we can apply Lemmas \ref{codim_first_estimate} and \ref{codim_second_estimate} to the group $\Gsimp^c$ to finish.

 For any subset $I$ of the index set $\{1, \ldots, d\}$, let $\Gsimp^I = \prod_{i \in I} \Gsimp_i$; define $P^I$, $M^I$, and $F_0^I$ similarly.
-Any filtrations $F$ and $\mathfrak{f}$ on $\Gzero$ can be written as products of factors $F_i$ and $\mathfrak{f}_i$, so we can define $F^I$ and $\mathfrak{f}^I$.
+Any filtrations $F$ and $\mathfrak{f}$ on $\Gzerod$ can be written as products of factors $F_i$ and $\mathfrak{f}_i$, so we can define $F^I$ and $\mathfrak{f}^I$.